The Intersection of Story)

 “The story is 1980s America, but if the Cold War had escalated to actual combat.”

 Through these combinations we find a field of discovery, a curious volume to explore, an entire story of material…maybe even multiple stories of material!
 Entire worlds are discovered and our story is the spaceship by which we tour them.

 In fact, my most recent stories have all been ways to explore the same three ideas’ intersection.
-The Favored Son: Alternate, The Time Travel Situation, and The Punctured Football have all been examinations on the themes of children, conflict, and play.
+The Favored Son: Alternate, The Time Travel Situation, and The Punctured Football are all examinations on the themes of children, conflict, and play.

 In The Favored Son: Alternate there was a very specific aspect of children, conflict, and play that I wanted to consider.
 I thought of all the times that I have seen children playing a game that shifts from innocent fun, to lively competition, to hurt feelings, to an all-out fight.
 Children at play and children at conflict are sometimes not very far apart!

 I explored that concept in this story by continually returning to the competitions that the boys undergo as part of their training.
 At the outset these appear to be light-hearted affairs, just a group of children pretending at war and hoping to win.
 But the further the story goes the more these scenes shift into actual conflict.
 By the end they aren’t playing at all, they are at literal war and not all of them survive it.

 Next came The Time Travel Situation, in which the element of play was cranked to the max and never became mean-spirited.
 There was conflict in the story, but it was only pretend-conflict, a fight where all of the children were united on one side against fictitious enemies on the other.
 Thus the conflict was never serious, it was all for fun.